sr-murthy/ccm/README.rst

    :align: left
    :alt: Python sign function as a directed acyclic graph (DAG)

-The unique entry point, and the branch points, decision points and exit points are clear from this representation, but are also stored at the level of bytecode instruction as attributes.
+The unique entry point, and the decision points, branch points and exit points are clear from this representation, but are also stored at the level of bytecode instruction as attributes.

-The key point here is that in order to compute the cyclomatic complexity measures for a directed graph it must be connected, i.e. there must be a path between any two nodes, in any direction.
-Thus, it is necessary to add edges to this representation from all the exit points back to the entry point.
-Once this is done, computing the measures is relatively easy using `networkx <networkx.org>`_.
+To compute the cyclomatic complexity measures, as defined above, for a given Python source code object the bytecode graph must be connected, i.e. there must be a path between any two nodes, in any direction.
+This is done in the bytecode graph via derived edges that link all exit points back to the entry point.

-Here's an iPython session showing how the function can used to calculate the various CCMs.
+Here's an iPython session using an example function with some branching complexity.

 .. code-block:: python